Sherman County, Texas Property Taxes

 Property Tax Rates Across Sherman County, Texas

-Local government entities set tax rates, which can vary widely within a state.
-This variation arises because each county estimates its required budget to provide essential services annually and divides that by the total value of all taxable property within its jurisdiction.
-This calculation results in the property tax rate.
+Local government entities set tax rates, which vary widely across Sherman County.
+Each year, the county estimates its budget for public services and divides that total by the assessed value of all taxable property within its jurisdiction.

-Below, you can compare Sherman County's effective property tax rate to other counties in Texas or the U.S. median property tax rate.
+Below, compare Sherman County's effective property tax rate to other counties in Texas or the U.S. median of 1.02%.

 Our median effective property tax rate (tax bill ÷ assessor's market value) accounts for exemptions and deductions, making it more accurate than the general median tax rate, which is the midpoint of statutory rates before adjustments.